daonative/protocol/README.md

-# smart contracts | prologe.press
+# Newsroom Treasury protocol

-Welcome to the prologe.press smart contracts repo
+Welcome to the Newsroom Treasury repo

 Right now we just released a naive implementation of how the contracts will work.
 But, we plan on reducing the costs of deploying.